 Spacing

 Spacing is fundamental to creating clean, readable layouts.
-These utilities control the margin
+These utilities control the margin and padding of elements.
+The classes use a consistent formula:

 is-{property}{direction}-{size}